edubart/lpegrex/README.md

-A Lua 5.4 parser is defined in [tests/lua.lua](https://github.com/edubart/lpegrex/blob/main/tests/lua.lua), it servers as a good example on how to define a full language grammar in a single PEG that generates an AST suitable to be analyzed by a compiler, while also handle source file syntax errors.
+A Lua 5.4 parser is defined in [tests/lua.lua](https://github.com/edubart/lpegrex/blob/main/tests/lua.lua), it servers as a good example on how to define a full language grammar in a single PEG that generates an AST suitable to be analyzed by a compiler, while also handling source syntax errors.
 You can run it to parse any Lua file and print its AST.

 For example by doing `lua tests/lua.lua tests/fact.lua` you should